The Red Locusts

-The Red Locusts is an American supergroup consisting of Rick Springfield, Matt Bissonette, Greg Bissonette and two others.
-The band released an eponymous album, The Red Locusts, in March 2021.The album is a tribute to The Beatles and power pop bands of the 1980s and 1990s.
+The Red Locusts is an American supergroup consisting of singer-guitarist Rick Springfield, bassist Matt Bissonette, drummer Greg Bissonette and two others on guitar and keyboards whose identify are uncertain as the band members use pseudonyms.
+The band released an eponymous album, The Red Locusts, in March 2021.
+The album is a tribute to the Beatles and power pop bands of the 1980s and 1990s.

 Band members

 There has been secrecy around the identity of the band members, with the album cover using pseudonyms, similar to the Traveling Wilburys: